gdslab/perseus_codejam_2024/README.md

 * Programming source codes used to identify tree species
 * A new **spc.csv** file that includes the encoded tree species for all 615 trees

+## Where to submit

+You need to submit the abovementioned items to Bina Thapa (thapab@purdue.edu).

 # License

 All data in this repository can only used for the 2024 Code Jam, and they **CANNOT** be used for anything else.
 If you want to use this data for publications, please contact Dr. Jinha Jung (jinha@purdue.edu) and Dr. Songlin Fei (sfei@purdue.edu) to get an appropriate agreement.